 In most cases, the protocol contains the following elements:

-Usually, the client provides this information – your team proofreads and modifies it if needed.
+Usually, the client provides this information, and your team proofreads and modifies it if necessary.
 The brief is a short description of what the product is and how the client wants it to work.
-Ideally, it should include a short substantial product definition showcasing the essential features that need to be incorporated for the launch.
+Ideally, it should include a concise product definition that showcases the essential features that need to be incorporated for the launch.

 Design systems include all developed assets and the brand guide to serve as a handbook to implement a homogeneous style.

-Checklists help to keep everything in order.
-It’s easier to track what has been done with the help of those.
-Don’t forget to mention everything – and we mean it – everything that has been developed to make sure that every single element is working.
+Checklists help keep everything in order.
+It’s easier to track what has been done with their help.
+Don’t forget to mention everything – and we mean everything – that has been developed to ensure that every single element is working.

-We have covered the technical aspects, and now we would like to share some bits of practical advice to improve your design.
+We have covered the technical aspects, and now we would like to share some practical advice to improve your design.

 - Be mobile-oriented

-Mobile usage is taking over the internet – with 3.5 billion users, it’s a crime to ignore this market.
-Start designing small screens for the design elements to look good on mobile phones first – it’s much easier to build and scale up a bigger design out of the smaller ones.
+Ignoring this market is a crime.
+Start designing for small screens first so that the design elements look good on mobile phones.
+It’s much easier to build and scale up a bigger design out of smaller ones.

 - Use SVGs

-Try to use vector graphics for your website mockup since they are much more scalable and versatile.
-Designers can modify them according to the screen size whenever and however the project requires.
+Use vector graphics for your website mockup as they are more scalable and versatile.
+Designers can modify them according to the screen size whenever the project requires.

 - Study how professionals work

-An obvious recommendation, but learning from competitors and other artists in the industry is crucial.
-You discover what feels and looks good, examine your taste and preferences, read about how they do it, and grow as an expert.
-Of course, some designers are scared of parallel thinking and the fact that they might accidentally and subconsciously “steal” from others, but it’s still worth trying to see how others do it.
+Learning from competitors and other artists in the industry is crucial.
+This helps you discover what feels and looks good, examine your taste and preferences, read about how they do it, and grow as an expert.
+Some designers are scared of parallel thinking and the fact that they might accidentally and subconsciously “steal” from others.
+However, it’s still worth trying to see how others do it.

 - Build websites with accessibility in mind

-Accessibility is no longer an exclusive option but rather a necessity for a website: with all kinds of regulations on web accessibility, website creators have to think about providing an easy and intuitive experience for all visitors.
+Accessibility is no longer an option but rather a necessity for a website.
+With all kinds of regulations on web accessibility, website creators have to provide an easy and intuitive experience for all visitors.
 It covers such things as adding alt texts for images, avoiding super bright colors, providing extra navigation options, and many more.

 - Use only necessary information

-It’s tempting to fill the mockups with all information available, but the trick here is to employ only the most crucial data and information elements that will convert users, not overburden them with facts and numbers.
+It’s tempting to fill the mockups with all available information, but the trick here is to employ only the most crucial data and information elements that will convert users.
+Overburdening them with facts and numbers is not effective.

 Designing a mockup requires great attention to detail and a certain amount of visual sensitivity.
-You create a branding item with different design elements in it, such as logo, typography, images, etc., and simultaneously focus on fitting these elements together in a compelling and digestible way.
+You create a branding item with different design elements, such as a logo, typography, images, etc., and simultaneously focus on fitting these elements together in a compelling and digestible way.
 It’s a task that demands the utmost consideration of the whole team and thorough planning out.

 If you want to build an amazing responsive mockup but are still not sure where to start, or you have other questions, contact us.
-Ester Digital team is ready to assist you, providing you with all the necessary information and more valuable insights into the topic.
+The Ester Digital team is ready to assist you, providing you with all the necessary information and valuable insights on the topic.